philsturgeon/phil.tech/source/2017-07-20-my-vision-for-a-perfect-world-in-api-specification.html.markdown

 Plenty more work to be done.

-1. Focus on getting enough Open API v2.0 done that we at least have documentation
+1. Focus on getting enough OpenAPI v2.0 done that we at least have documentation
 1. Upgrade to v3.0 when it's out
 1. Generate `tests/contracts/foo.json` from `docs/definitions/foo.json` for now.
 Backwards as that is
 1. Implement [RSpec / JSON Schema matchers](https://robots.thoughtbot.com/validating-json-schemas-with-an-rspec-matcher) to simplify integration tests and coerce folks into keeping spec files up to date
-1. Sync Open API changes to a read-only Postman Collections
+1. Sync OpenAPI changes to a read-only Postman Collections
-1. Sync Open API changes to a read-only Paw Collections (so people can use either!)
+1. Sync OpenAPI changes to a read-only Paw Collections (so people can use either!)

 ## Update 2017-08-08